syrmaplibpos/Data-Science_C-JHU/Course1.md

 Multiple lines of code in a chunk, run the entire chunk by using Ctrl+Shift+Enter, OR hitting the green arrow button on the right side of the chunk, OR going to the Run menu and selecting Run current chunk.

+bulleted lists

+single dash and a space before the text

+- text